Eric-Song-Nop/kt-uniqueness-system/src/annotation-system/formalization.typ

 == Borrowed fields

 Fields of a borrowed variable are borrowed too.
 But differently from variables, they can be read/written and so these operation require special rules.
 - `Assign-Borrowed-Field` tells us what happens when reading a borrowed field.
-The most important thing to notice is that after being read, the field will be annotated with $top$, even if it is shared.
+The most important thing to notice is that after being read, the field will be annotated with $top$ , even if it is shared.
 Doing this is necessary to guarantee soundness while passing unique variables to functions expecting a borrowed shared argument.
 - For the same reason, borrowed fields can only be re-assigned to something that is unique.
 Otherwise passing a unique to a function expecting a borrowed shared argument cannot guarantee that uniqueness is preserved.

 ```kt